sudolollemans/Archmain/README.md

 I'll try to put a decent explanation here about the functions when I have time to do so.

-I'm planning on implementing popular AUR helper support and a file manager by improving one of the modules (files.sh).
+I'm planning on implementing popular AUR helper support, and a file manager by improving one of the modules (files.sh).

 ------------------------------------------------------------------------------------